 Join Global Liver Institute in demonstrating your support for patients and families affected by liver disease around the world.

 To honor the millions of people worldwide living with liver disease post a picture of yourself on social media, wearing a burgundy tie, shirt, or scarf, using #BossesWearBurgundy, and invite others to join you in demonstrating your support for patients and families affected by liver disease around the world.

 On October 6, GLI held its inaugural Leadership in Liver Health Luncheon and honored Nicole Golden, DNP, FNP-BC, Veronica Roye, DNP, FNP-BC, and Monica Nelson-Kone, BSN, RN, the team behind the Black Liver Health Initiative at New York-Presbyterian, with the GLI Health Equity Award.
 Their team has done tremendous work in enhancing engagement with the Black community through building awareness, increasing access, and advancing transplant care.
 Thanks to our partners and sponsors, we raised crucial issues in liver health and showcased successes in improving the lives of those living with liver disease.

 Julia Wattacheril, MD, MPH, Veronica Roye, DNP, FNP-BC, Nicole Golden, DNP, FNP-BC, Donna Cryer, JD, and Rev. Thomas L. Bowen.

-GLI Live GLI Live has returned!
+GLI Live has returned!
 Join Global Liver Institute President and CEO, Donna Cryer in conversation with global experts in policy, research, clinical care, and wellness as they put liver patients and the challenges they face front and center.
 Join GLI Live with your questions on Facebook every Wednesday at 12 pm ET.